adgh-dev/curs-devops/Week_13/Exercise/README.md

 ansible --version
 ```

 As mentioned in the theory part, Ansible uses ssh for connecting the controller to the managed nodes and running modules or ad-hoc commands.
-This requires the ssh keys are configured correctly at the OS level to allow ssh access.
+This requires the ssh keys to be configured correctly at the OS level to allow ssh access.
 ```
 ssh-keygen
 ```